Integrate Redmine with GitLab (or other free CI system for open source) to run tests

 I chose GitLab because I'm using it at work and have some integrations/features that we can benefit from in the future.
 Also, I'm very ok with any other service.

-#2 Updated by Pavel Rosický about 1 year ago
+#2 Updated by Pavel Rosický almost 2 years ago

 Yes, it's very time consuming to contribute and also for maintainers to verify existing patches.